 Are you craving some comfort food with an Irish twist?
 Look no further than this French onion soup recipe that uses none other than Guinness to wake up its classic flavor.

 If you have the time and the opportunity, try to get hold of as many different types of onion as you can for this soup - you’ll need about two pounds in total.
 Sweat them gently and you’ll be amazed at all the flavors going on.

 This recipe rewards effort!

-Put the butter, 2 table spoons of olive oil, the sage and garlic into a heavy bottomed, nonstick pan.
-Stir everything round and add the onions, shallots and leeks.
+Put the butter, 2 tablespoons of olive oil, the sage, and garlic into a heavy bottomed, nonstick pan.
+Stir everything around and add the onions, shallots, and leeks.
 Season with salt and freshly ground black pepper.
 Place a lid on the pan, leaving it slightly ajar, and cook slowly for 50 minutes, without coloring the vegetables too much.

 Remove the lid for the last 20 minutes, the onions will become soft and golden.
 Stir occasionally so nothing catches on the bottom.
 Having the patience to cook the onions slowly gives you an incredible sweetness and flavor - so don’t be tempted to speed this up!